YoungLemon1/WhatsApp-Clone/README.md

 # chat

-This app is a messageing app that is similar to whatsapp and messanger.
-User's can log in, send and receive live messages with a timestamp.
-Each user has a chat history that cointains his last messages from private chats and group chats.
+This app is a real-time chat app that is similar to WhatsApp and Facebook Messenger.
+Users can send and receive messages.
+Each user has a chat history that contains the last messages from their private chats and group chats.

 # technologies